“Damned if you do, dial-up if you don’t.”

 Below is an excerpt from the Internet fees chapter of the new edition of Gotcha, published this week.
 How does your Internet access — and your bill – compare to ten years ago?
 Tell me below.

 Internet time moves fast.
 Ten years ago, your main concern was probably how long it took to download a couple of songs from iTunes.
-Today, you’re probably worried that when both kids are streaming Netflix movies on laptops upstairs, there’s an occasional hiccup in that NFL game you are streaming to your tablet.
+Today, thanks to the world of internet tv, you’re probably worried that when both kids are streaming Netflix movies on laptops upstairs, there’s an occasional hiccup in that NFL game you are streaming to your tablet.
 We’re getting much faster Net service and demanding more of it while paying not very much more than we did in 2007.
 Heck, not too long before 2007, I was writing books at Starbucks, *paying* $20 a month to access Wi-Fi there.
 Free coffee shop Wi-Fi is ubiquitous now.
+With these developments comes a need for increased internet safety too, so visit websafetyadvice.com for all the latest news.

 That’s not to say prices aren’t up.
 With all the pressure cable companies are feeling on the TV side, they have to make up revenue somewhere.
 Broadband access is a much less risky business right now.
 After all, cord-cutters aren’t Net-cutters.
 They are likely to spend even more on broadband service after cutting off traditional pay TV.
 Providers have taken notice and are raising prices accordingly.
 As one example, Time Warner’s cable Internet service jumped 20 percent from 2013-15.
 Still, broadband can be had for less than $50 a month in many places.
 That’s more than fair.
 If you’re looking for an affordable and flexible broadband provider, you could check out something like clickbroadband.com.au to have a look at getting yourself a good deal.